mostafasharaby/GrowEasy-Platform/README.md

 ### Backend

 - ASP.NET Core 8
-- Clean Architecture + DDD
+- Clean Architecture (Data, Repository, Services, API)
-- Entity Framework Core
+- Entity Framework Core (PostgreSQL)
+- ASP.NET Identity for authentication
+- JWT for secure token-based authentication
+- AutoMapper for object mapping
-- FluentValidation
+- FluentValidation for input validation
-- CQRS with MediatR
+- MediatR for CQRS pattern
-- AutoMapper
-- Serilog (Logging)
-- xUnit + FluentAssertions (Unit Testing)
-- Identity + JWT + Google OAuth
+- File upload handling for company logos
+- Email service integration for OTP delivery

 ### Frontend

-- Angular 18
+- Angular 16+
-- Angular Material UI
+- Angular Material for UI components
-- Chart.js
-- RxJS
-- ngx-toastr
-- Angular Forms & Reactive Forms
+- Reactive Forms for form validation
+- RxJS for asynchronous operations
+- FileReader for logo preview
+- HTTPClient for API communication

 ---

 ## 🧪 Testing

-- ✅ Unit Testing with **xUnit**
-- ✅ Assertions using **FluentAssertions**
-- ✅ Separated test project under `/Tests`
+- Backend: Unit tests can be implemented using xUnit or NUnit (not included in this sample but recommended).
+- Frontend: Angular component tests using Jasmine/Karma (extendable for form validation and API calls).

 ---